 To test that idea, the researchers inserted the gene cluster into E. coli or S. typhimurium so that these microbes made 100 or so gas vesicles per cell.
 They then injected the resulting smart probiotics into mice, either enema-style into the colon or directly into ovarian tumors, and found that they could reliably detect the location of the transgenic bugs inside the gut or the tumor by ultrasound—but not by light microscopy.

-Although they have yet to try the technique in an animal larger than a mouse—let alone in a human—“we’ve tested it with several different frequencies of ultrasound,” says Shapiro, and shown that it works at the lower frequencies typically used clinically to penetrate deep tissues.
+Although they have yet to try the technique in an animal larger than a mouse—let alone in a human—“we’ve tested it with several different frequencies of ultrasound,” says Shapiro, and they’ve shown that it works at the lower frequencies typically used clinically to penetrate deep tissues.

 “This approach is very promising,” says Paul Miller, chief scientific officer at Synlogic, a startup cofounded by Collins to develop therapeutic microbes.
 “This may or may not ever end up being something that’s part of a candidate that goes into humans,” he notes, citing the additional metabolic burden imposed by the microbe having to produce the gas vesicles.
 But it could prove invaluable for studying the kinetics of designer microbes in proof-of-concept animal studies.